qkzk/fm/readme.md

 - Copy / move / symlinks / delete with c, p, s, x
 - Create files, directory, rename with n, d, r
 - Open a new shell in this directory with s
-- Flag a bunch of file, change panel with tab and move/copy them !
+- Flag a bunch of file, change panel with TAB and move/copy them !
 - Many ways to jump somewhere :

   - g: type the full address (with completion enabled),